 It definitely seems like social distancing hasn’t done much to dampen people’s desire to meet and connect with others during this time.
 If anything, our need for human (virtual) interaction is even greater at this time.
 And although you may not be able to meet them right now, dating slowly and getting to know someone before you meet actually has some real benefits.

 For example, if you feel like your good qualities are often overlooked, or you’re somehow always picking the wrong people to form relationships with, then going back to basics and spending time getting to know someone over a period of time will help you to form more meaningful connections.

-So, for today’s post, I thought I’d share four of my top tips for successfully dating online during lockdown.
+So, for today’s post, I thought I’d share some of my top tips for successfully dating online during a lockdown.
 I hope you find it useful:

 01. CHOOSE A REPUTABLE DATING APP